Peace to the Gods and Goddesses of the foundation;

 Though Paul came later and de-Hebraized the Messiah’s message with an equally revolutionary anti-imperialist movement among the nations, the Messiah’s message was thoroughly Hebrew and spoken only for Israel.

-He even said to his apostles when he sent them out, “Go not into the way of the Gentiles, and into any city of the Samaritans enter ye not: But go rather to the lost sheep of the house of Israel” (Matthew 10: 5, 6).
+He even said to his apostles when he sent them out, “Go not into the way of the Gentiles, and into any city of the Samaritans enter ye not: But go rather to the lost sheep of the house of Israel.”

-The Messiah was actually a lot like Maccabeus, who took on the Syrian generals during the time of Antiochus Epiphanes: only instead of mounting a military campaign against the Roman government the Messiah launched a more pseudo-political campaign against them.
+The real Jesus was like Maccabeus, who took on the Syrian generals during the time of Antiochus Epiphanes: only instead of mounting a military campaign against the Roman government the Messiah launched a more political campaign against them.

-His message of the monarchy of God had thoroughly political undertones and it inspired the creation of a kind of society based on the principles that he taught.
+His message of the monarchy of God was thoroughly political and it inspired the creation of a kind of society based on the principles that he taught.

-The early Church at that time “had all things common; And sold their possessions and goods, and parted them to all men, as every man had need” (Acts 2: 44, 45).
-This was the living expression of the Messiah’s vision, “A city set on a hill” (Matthew 5: 14).
+The early church at that time “had all things common; And sold their possessions and goods, and parted them to all men, as every man had need.”
+This was the living expression of what the Messiah taught, “A city set on a hill.”

-The Messiah returned the early Church to the practice of righteousness according to the law.
-They were all Hebrews coming out of John the Baptist’s Essene movement in Qumran.
+The Messiah returned the early church to the practice of righteousness according to the law.
+At that time they were all Hebrews coming out of John the Baptist’s Essene movement in Qumran.

-The Messiah, as the successor to the Baptist, added another level to the lessons taught by the Baptist.
-The Messiah took the Baptist’s message of justice in the monarchy of God and added the message of mercy in the monarchy of God.
+The Messiah, as the successor to John, added another level to the lessons taught by John.
+He took John’s message of justice in the monarchy of God and added the message of mercy in the monarchy of God.

-We as black people need to hold on to this message as we are the true Israel and the Gentiles have outworn their welcome by mistreating our people historically.
+We as Black people need to hold on to this message as we are also the people of Israel and the Gentiles have outworn their welcome by mistreating our people historically.

 It is written: “For if the firstfruit be holy, the lump is also holy: and if the root be holy, so are the branches.